 |Photo: Chuck Alexander

 |"Gallery Talks" will be a song cycle with

 My texts describe how figures and objects on paintings

 feel about their museums, the artists who painted them,

 and their own life.
 The first piece, "Unfinished

-Lucrtia" on an unfinished painting by Guido Reni (Capitoline
+Lucretia" on an unfinished painting by Guido Reni

 Here you can hear the piece and read the text!